JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: how nice

-NS: the  Texture noce has a new  function  So one can click  that

-NS: and then define an image  no alfa will be best
+NS:  the  Texture node has a new  function  So one can click  that  and then define an image  no alfa will be best

 JR: size 1024 and blank ok?

 NS:  yes

-NS:

 [image](https://gyazo.com/755da268010151523783828eb6c8c5ec)